New York, California and other states plan for reopening as coronavirus crisis eases

 Official statistics, which exclude deaths outside of hospitals, have understated the actual number of people who have succumbed to COVID-19, health experts said.
 (Graphic: tmsnrt.rs/2w7hX9T)

+Regardless of the death toll, continued difficulties in ramping up diagnostic testing pose a major hurdle for public health experts in determining at what point it is safe enough to relax social distancing measures.

-New York City Health Commissioner Dr. Oxiris Barbot acknowledged a “tightening” of the supply chain for swabs needed in coronavirus testing, and said it was part of a “national and international challenge” to ramp up testing.
+New York City Health Commissioner Dr. Oxiris Barbot acknowledged a “tightening” of the supply chain for the special nasal swabs needed in coronavirus testing, and said it was part of a “national and international challenge” to ramp up testing.

 Chris Sununu, the Republican governor of New Hampshire, said testing for the coronavirus had improved “but we don’t have enough.
 Nobody has enough.”